 [top]Diazepam, Pregnancy, Labour and Lactation

 Maternal diazepam use presents some risk to the fetus which must be weighed against therapeutic value for the mother.
 Diazepam in therapeutic doses during the second and third trimesters of pregnancy appears safe, but there is conflicting evidence regarding diazepam during the first trimester, with some studies indicating risk of birth defects.
-Administering diazepam during labour or very late in the third trimester risks floppy infant syndrome, infant withdrawal, mild sedation, reluctance to suck, and cyanosis.
-Given the possibility of diazepam and active metabolites becoming present in breast milk, maternal diazepam use during lactation can cause infant weight loss, sedation and lethargy; the lowest possible doses are thus recommended.
+Administering diazepam during labor or very late in the third trimester risks floppy infant syndrome, infant withdrawal, mild sedation, reluctance to suck, and cyanosis.
+Given the possibility of diazepam and active metabolites becoming present in breast milk, maternal diazepam use during lactation can cause infant weight loss, sedation, and lethargy; the lowest possible doses are thus recommended.

 [top]Drug Interactions with CYP-3A4 inhibitors and antidepressants